 Green Zone Training

 NC State University is a veteran and military friendly space.
 Feel free to sign up to participate in a Green Zone Training to gain an understanding of the military experience of military-connected students and families who are transitioning to our institution.

 Some students may have interest in or be participants in one of the Reserve Officer Training Corps (ROTC) programs.
 We have three ROTC programs at NC State:

 If students within ROTC want to change their major, be sure they speak with someone in their ROTC program first, as scholarships may be dependent on certain majors.
 Students may have a required four-year graduation plan to complete as part of their program, so be mindful of this when working with ROTC students.
 As the Advisor, you may be asked to approve the plan.

 Federal TRIO Programs

-Federal TRIO programs support the nation’s commitment to provide educational opportunity for all Americans to enter college, graduate and move on.
+Federal TRIO programs support the nation’s commitment to providing educational opportunities for all Americans to enter college, graduate, and move on.

 Funded under Title IV of the Higher Education Act of 1965, there are three TRIO programs: